Mauro Cabral Grinspan: Activism

 Mauro Cabral Grinspan has been involved in activism on trans and intersex issues since at least 2005.
 From 2005 to 2007 he was in charge of coordinating the Trans and Intersex Area at the IGLHRC Latin American Office.
 He then worked for three years at MULABI, Latin American Space for Sexualities and Rights, becoming Executive Director in 2009.
 Cabral became a co-director of GATE in January 2010 and also co-chairs the International Trans* Reference Group at the Global Forum on MSM and HIV/AIDS.
 Cabral is a member of the Latin American Consortium on Intersex Issues, and of the International Advisory Board at the Human Rights Watch LGBT Program.

 Cabral Grinspan participated in actions that led to the approval of a ground-breaking law on gender identity by the Argentinian Senate in April 2012.
 The law makes it possible to change sex designation without undergoing surgical or clinical treatment, or judicial approval.

 Cabral Grinspan has co-ordinated work on reform of the World Health Organization's International Classification of Diseases, in particular a critique and alternative proposals in relation to "Gender Incongruence of Childhood".
 He is a contributor to the World Health Organization report "Sexual health, human rights and the law".

 Cabral Grinspan helped organise the third International Intersex Forum in Malta, 2013.
 In 2015, Cabral became the senior advisor for a first philanthropic Intersex Human Rights Fund established by the Astraea Lesbian Foundation for Justice.

 In 2006 Cabral participated in the production of the Yogyakarta Principles on the Application of Human Rights Legislation to Sexual Orientation and Gender Identity, and was one of the initial 29 signatories.
 He is also a drafting committee member and signatory of the Yogyakarta Principles plus 10, on the application of international human rights law in relation to sexual orientation, gender identity, gender expression and sex characteristics.

+In January 2024 Intersex Human Rights Australia announced that Cabral had been appointed as the Principal Consultant and Project Coordinator on their newest international project.